rootmos/h/doc/README.in.md

 Landlock is a fairly recently added security feature, which is meant to restrict filesystem access for unprivileged processes, in addition to the standard UNIX file permissions.

-(I would say landlock is fairly recent when its new syscalls have, at the time of writing, [the highest syscall number](https://git.musl-libc.org/cgit/musl/tree/arch/x86_64/bits/syscall.h.in?h=v1.2.3&id=7a43f6fea9081bdd53d8a11cef9e9fab0348c53d#n355))
+(I argue landlock is fairly recent when its new syscalls have, at the time of writing, [the highest syscall number](https://git.musl-libc.org/cgit/musl/tree/arch/x86_64/bits/syscall.h.in?h=v1.2.3&id=7a43f6fea9081bdd53d8a11cef9e9fab0348c53d#n355))

 In essence landlock grants or restricts rights to filesystem operations